-As experienced Palm Beach and Broward County DUI defense attorneys and former prosecutors, we are well-versed in the laws of the State of Florida that govern alcohol-related driving offenses and the specified penalties for such offenses.
-Our Ft Lauderdale CDL DUI lawyers know that the DUI laws in the State of Florida are not necessarily universal; that is, there are various laws that apply to various types of drivers.
+A commercial driver’s license in Florida can be suspended for an entire year for having a blood alcohol level of only .04.
+As experienced DUI defense attorneys and former prosecutors, we are well-versed in the state laws that govern alcohol-related driving offenses and the specified penalties for such offenses.
+Our team knows that the drunk driving laws in this state are not necessarily universal, meaning that there are various laws that apply to various types of drivers.

-1. Driving a commercial motor vehicle with a blood, breath or urine alcohol level of .04 or above;
+- Driving a commercial motor vehicle with a blood, breath or urine alcohol level of .04 or above;

-3. Driving a commercial motor vehicle and refusing to submit to a test to determine alcohol concentration; or
+- Driving a commercial motor vehicle and refusing to submit to a test to determine alcohol concentration; or

-4. Driving a motor vehicle while in possession of a controlled substance.
+- Driving a motor vehicle while in possession of a controlled substance.

 Because operators of commercial motor vehicles are also subject to the penalties listed in the general DUI statute, the 1-year commercial driver’s license disqualification will be in addition to any penalties outlined in the general DUI statute.
 A lawyer in Ft.
 Lauderdale could help someone with a CDL fight the DUI charges of which they have been accused to avoid suspension.